 Tips for Recreating Responsibly and Actively Preventing Fires

 Summer in Northwest Montana can be impacted by hazy conditions from regional wildland fires and in some years this area may experience fires as well.
 Travel and activities in and around Kalispell are typically not affected but air quality can fluctuate, some times within a day.
 You can find the latest on the air quality here.
 Check for Montana Department of Transportation travel alerts here.
-If there is an active wildland fire in Northwest Montana this page will provide regular updates and resources to help you have a safe and enjoyable time in Montana.
+View map of active fires in the U.S. here.

 Please help to prevent wildland fires: